PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/Session 18 plans.md

 - Witnessed the Rageblight manifestation firsthand
 - Has detailed knowledge of pre-incident town defenses and tunnels
 - Carries town's emergency funds and official seal

-**Groktar (Frost Giant Crime Boss)**
-_Session Information_
-- Leads Red Robbers, trying to monetize Rageblight chaos
-- **Doesn't actually understand the mist** - just sees opportunity
-- Talks big about "harnessing rage power" but has no real plan _Plot Information_
-- Genuinely fears the mist but won't admit it to subordinates

 **Station Master Korven**
 _Session Information_